What has Research about the Science of Successful Learning taught us about Making It Stick?

 As you prepare weekly problem sets for class, recitation or online submission, OR before you compare your sample prior exam answers, step back and take time to:

-- Evaluate and differentiate types of problem by concept categories.
+- Evaluate and differentiate types of problem by concept categories: 1) Conceptual Problems or 2) Algorithmic Problems.

 - Allot an equivalent/appropriate amount of time by rigor/complexity level.